 - Highlight Point Shift - Helps to reduce gloss differential by adding some density to highlights.
 This setting would be for glossy and satin/luster papers.

-- Tone Color Circle - Pick specific color tone for your image.
+- Tone Color Circle - Pick a specific color tone for your image.